Eamonn Meaney Counselling & Psychotherapy

 Generalised Anxiety Disorder (GAD)

 Constant worries and fears distract you from your day-to-day activities interspersing a persistent feeling that something bad is going to happen.
 GAD sometimes presents through insomnia, stomach upset, restlessness, and fatigue.
 Around 5% of people will suffer Generalised Anxiety Disorder during their lifetime.
-Many people with an anxiety disorder suffer from more than one, and their anxiety issues are also often combined with high rates of alcohol or drug abuse, or depression.
+Many people with an Anxiety Disorder suffer from more than one, and their Anxiety issues are also often combined with high rates of alcoholism, drug abuse, or Depression.

 Social Anxiety Disorder (Social Phobia)

-If you have a debilitating fear of being seen negatively by others and humiliated in public, you may have social anxiety disorder, also known as social phobia.
-Social anxiety disorder can be thought of as extreme shyness.
+If you have a debilitating fear of being seen negatively by others and humiliated in public, you may have Social Anxiety Disorder, also known as Social Phobia.
+Social Anxiety Disorder can be thought of as extreme shyness.
 In severe cases, social situations are avoided altogether.
-Performance anxiety (better known as stage fright) is the most common type of social phobia.
-Fear of public speaking, an extremely common phobia, is the most common social phobia.
-Other fears associated with social phobia include fear of eating or drinking in public, talking to strangers, taking exams, mingling at a party, and being called on in a classroom or workplace.
+Performance Anxiety (better known as stage fright) and fear of public speaking are the most common examples of this type.
+Other fears associated with Social Phobia include fear of eating or drinking in public, talking to strangers, taking exams, mingling at a party, and being called on in a classroom or workplace.

 Panic Disorder (Panic Attacks)

-Research indicates random panic attacks are brought on by our own ‘fight or flight’ response.
-Since prehistoric times this fight or flight response, has been our in built alarm system.
+Research indicates random Panic Attacks are brought on by our own ‘fight or flight’ response.
+Since prehistoric times this ‘fight or flight’ response has been our in-built alarm system.
 If it alerted us to a danger level beyond our defensive abilities, we simply fled the scene.
-In the modern world most of the time we can rationalise there is no real threat to our safety from everyday situations such as public speaking or flying.
+In the modern world, most of the time, we can rationalise that there is no real threat to our safety from everyday situations, such as public speaking or flying.

 Phobias

-A phobia is an unrealistic or exaggerated fear of a specific object, activity, or situation that in reality presents little to no danger.
-Common phobias surround spiders, flying, and heights.
-Unfortunately avoidance strengthens these phobias allowing them to become more intense in the presence of certain triggers or even at the thought of them.
-Phobias are thought to be created through inappropriate learning when we experience traumatic events and emotions as we grow up.
+A phobia is an unrealistic or exaggerated fear of a specific object, activity, or situation, that in reality presents little, to no danger.
+Common phobias surround and involve spiders, flying, and heights.
+Unfortunately, avoidance strengthens these phobias, allowing them to become more intense in the presence of certain triggers, or even at the thought of them.
+Phobias are thought to be created through inappropriate learning, via experiences of traumatic events and emotions as we grow up.

-If the emotions associated with these times were very intense and unpleasant to deal with, our minds ‘bottle them up’ and even lock away the memories of them.
-The phobia may develop over a number of years yet it may not surface until something triggers the original emotions.
-Feelings and panic felt as a response to a phobia are unhelpful defence mechanisms to a perceived dangerous situation from the past.
+If the emotions associated with these times were very intense and unpleasant to deal with, our minds ‘bottle them up’ and may even lock away the memories of them.
+The phobia may develop over a number of years, yet it may not surface until something triggers the original emotions.
+Feelings and Panic felt as a response to a phobia are unhelpful defence mechanisms to a perceived dangerous situation from the past.

-Nevertheless because our in built “fight or flight” response perceives danger to be occurring in the now, the terror of the phobia takes hold of us.
-Anticipating how we will feel during our next phobic episode results in persistent worrying and intense anxiety.
-This fear of the fear itself fuels the development of other phobias such as agoraphobia and various social phobias.
+Nevertheless, because our in-built ‘fight or flight’ response perceives danger to be occurring in the now, the terror of the phobia takes over.
+Anticipating how we will feel during our next phobic episode, results in persistent worrying and intense Anxiety.
+This fear of the fear itself fuels the development of other phobias, such as agoraphobia and various social phobias.

 A specific phobia is an intense fear of a living thing, environment, single situation or object: